SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 Every time you take a level in this class, your story evolves.
 Roll a D4.
 You can get the same result multiple times.
 <details markdown="1">
 <summary>1. <ins>A new suitor appears!</ins></summary>
 You gain a new follower.
 There is a 1-in-6 chance they are rich, otherwise roll on the [d200 medieval career](https://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) table for them.
-They will propose each time you level up, don’t spurn them!
-If you accept, you can no longer level up as a widow.
 </details>

 <details markdown="1">